Connect Claude

 * **Name:** `Kula Intelligence`

-* **Remote MCP server URL:** your **connect link** from Step 1 (`https://mcp.kula.digital/connect/…/mcp`).
+* **Remote MCP server URL:** your **connect link** (`https://mcp.kula.digital/connect/…/mcp`).

 3. **Leave the Advanced settings (OAuth Client ID / Secret) blank** — Claude registers itself automatically; filling those in breaks the connection.